gratefullee/NLP_fraud_detection/README.md

 Dataset: real world 14,337 cases of credit card usage information (about 9% is fraud cases)

+Each transaction has a description about the product/service on 'description' colum.

-Used gensim model for topic modeling and based on the vector values, tried to predict fraud or not.
+After data cleaning, I used a LDA and LSA for topic modeling.
+Based on the vector values, I put it into a random forest model and tried to predict if it's fraud or not.

-Future work: Use XGBoost to improve the model.
+Future work: Use XGBoost to improve the model and utilize other features as well.